JulSeb42/blog-cms/README.md

 CLOUDINARY_SECRET=your-cloudinary-secret
 ```

+Then run `db/seeds/create-empty-global.js` to create an empty MongoDb collection with global data.

 ### Seed data

 If you want to create fake data, you can use the json files in the `db` folder.
 Simply import all the files to MongoDb.